magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.md

 ## Overview

-When [deploying static view files]({{page.baseurl}}config-guide/cli/config-cli-subcommands-static-view.html), you can choose one of the three available strategies:
+When [deploying static view files]({{page.baseurl}}config-guide/cli/config-cli-subcommands-static-view.html), you can choose one of the three available strategies.
+Each of them provides optimal deployment results for different use cases:

-* Standard
-* Quick
-* Compact

-The strategies are aimed to provide the optimized deployment result for different use cases:

-* Standard is the regular deployment process.
+* *Standard*: the regular deployment process.
-* Quick minimizes the time required for deployment when files for more than one locale are deployed.
+* *Quick*: minimizes the time required for deployment when files for more than one locale are deployed.
-* Compact minimizes the space taken by the published view files.
+* *Compact*: minimizes the space taken by the published view files.

-The following sections describe the implementation details and features of the strategies.
+The following sections describe the implementation details and features of each strategy.

 ## Standard strategy

 When the Standard strategy is used, all static view files for all packages are deployed, that is, processed by `\Magento\Framework\App\View\Asset\Publisher`.

 ## Quick strategy

-Deployment process with the Quick strategy is the following:
+The Quick strategy performs the following actions:

 1. For each theme, one arbitrary locale is chosen and all files for this locale are deployed, like in the Standard strategy.
 2. For all other locales of the theme: